scottyschup/ruby-curriculum/language-basics/symbols-and-strings.md

 * Write a method `super_print` that takes a `String`.
 It should take optional parameters `:times`, `:upcase`, `:reverse`.
 Pick reasonable [defaults](http://stackoverflow.com/a/977546).
+    * Please note, the `:times` parameter's value should be an integer that the #times method will be called on.

 ## Resources